jesseraypaulsen/personality-test/README.md

 **_The overall goal is mobile-friendly._**

+- change npm script and server
 - fix: vercel + react router -> https://stackoverflow.com/questions/64815012/why-does-react-router-not-works-at-vercel
 - Results Dashboard
   - media query for mobile wrt BarChart
-  - accordion -> users list
+  - apply accordion to users list
+  - users list -> make columns in each user row the same width as the columns in all other user rows
   - style that emphasizes transition between Questions -- currently it's hard to perceive the change.
   - probably another navigation icon-button for going back to quesion-answering when you're on the dashboard, because currently you have to click on the inventory button and while that does take the user back to question-answering it also opens the Inventory Bar